 Jill Johnson (Carol Kane, The Last Detail), the babysitter terrorized fourteen years earlier by a psychopath, is now a college counselor.
-Jill joins forces with old pal, retired detective John Clifford (Charles Durning, The Best Little Whorehouse in Texas), to help a student, Julia Jenz (Jill Schoelen, Popcorn), who is being stalked by a mystery man.
+Jill joins forces with old pal, retired detective John Clifford (Charles Durning, Sisters), to help a student, Julia Jenz (Jill Schoelen, Popcorn), who is being stalked by a mystery man.

 Reaction & Thoughts:

 When a Stranger Calls Back was made for cable TV so I was really expecting a sub-par production, but I was pleasantly surprised.
-I guess the key was to keep director-writer Fred Walton, who had made his feature film debut with the original, holding the reins.
+I guess the key was to keep director-writer Fred Walton (April Fool’s Day), who had made his feature film debut with the original, holding the reins.
 Walton is able to catch lightning in a bottle twice — this guy knows how to create a creepy atmosphere.

 Like When a Stranger Calls, this sequel is divided into three sections.
 First, we have the babysitter being terrorized by an unknown psychopath.
-Later, we have the investigation.
+Later, we have the investigation of the crime.
 Finally, Walton brings the story full circle and delivers a hair-rising finale.
 All I have to say is, “well done!”

 Conclusions & Final Thoughts:

 When a Stranger Calls Back is an enjoyable book end to one of the spookiest thrillers of the ’70s.
 I’m so glad that they stopped while they were ahead.
+Highly recommended to fans of thrillers!
 Color, 94 minutes, Rated R.